-In the data protection field, according to article 43ter of Law No. 78-17 of 6 January 1978 known as the Loi Informatique et Liberté the class action aims only to obtain an injunction to stop a nuisance regarding the treatment of personal data, suffered by several persons placed in an identical or similar situation, and caused by the breach of legal obligations contained in the Loi Informatique et Liberté or a failure to fulfil its legal obligations relative to the data protection.
+In the data protection field, the class action was recently extended according to article 43-ter of Law No. 78-17 of 6 January 1978, known as the Loi Informatique et Liberté.
+It used to aim only to obtain an injunction to stop a nuisance regarding the treatment of personal data, suffered by several persons placed in an identical or similar situation, and caused by the breach of legal obligations contained in the Loi Informatique et Liberté or a failure to fulfil its legal obligations relative to the data protection.
+Lastly, Law No. 2018-493 dated 20 June 2018, concerning data protection, modified article 43-ter of Law No. 78-17 of 6 January 1978, and adapted it to the EU regulation 2016/679 of 27 April 2016 by extending class actions to the compensation of material and moral damages caused by a controller or a processor.
 The class action may be filed by any union or any agreed users' or consumers' association or data protection association existing for at least five years.